04bdull4h/Library_App_RESTful_api/README.md

 ## Endpoints

-All endpoints tested by postman, you can use it or insomnia both are ok.
+All endpoints are tested by Postman, you can use either Postman/Insomnia to test this restful api.

 | Method                                | Endpoint                            |
 | ------------------------------------- | ----------------------------------- |